hyperledger/fabric/docs/source/cc_launcher.md

 required Docker to be part of the deployment environment, and prevented running chaincode as a long running server process.

-External Builders and Launchers address these limitations by enabling operators to extend the peer with programs that can build, launch, and discover chaincode.
+Starting with Fabric 2.0, External Builders and Launchers address these limitations by enabling operators to extend the peer with programs that can build, launch, and discover chaincode.
+To leverage this capability you will need to create your own buildpack and then modify the peer core.yaml to include a new `externalBuilder` configuration element which lets the peer know an external builder is available.
+The following sections describe the details of this process.

 ## External Builder Model

-Hyperledger Fabric External Builders and Launchers are loosely based on Heroku [Buildpacks][buildpacks].
+Hyperledger Fabric External Builders and Launchers are loosely based on Heroku [Buildpacks](https://devcenter.heroku.com/articles/buildpack-api).
 A buildpack implementation is simply a collection of programs or scripts that transform application artifacts into something that can run.
 The buildpack model has been adapted for chaincode packages and extended to support chaincode execution and discovery.